ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 ## Creation of Tickets

-Tickets should be created at need by developers as git issues using the waffle board.
+Tickets should be created at need by developers as git issues using the IBEX project Board.
 Initially, they should *not* have a milestone attached to them unless they are needed for a definite date and this is the LATEST that they could possibly be started.
 If you are doing this ensure that there is enough time for testing; bugs fixing etc. If the ticket is created for a scientist don't forget to note this in the ticket.

 ## Movement of Tickets